The BC Sports Hall of Fame is a sports museum located at BC Place Stadium. It showcases Vancouver, BC and other Canadian athletes and sports history.

 BC Sports Hall of Fame at BC Place Stadium

 The BC Sports Hall of Fame is a small to medium-sized museum that showcases memorabilia and items of interest to sports enthusiasts.
-The facility features team jerseys and other memorabilia, as well as information about BC athletes including Canadian heroes Terry Fox and Rick Hansen.
+The facility features team jerseys and other memorabilia.
+Information about BC athletes including Canadian heroes Terry Fox and Rick Hansen can also be found.

-The BC Sports Hall of Fame is located by Gate A at BC Place Stadium.
-The stadium’s address is 777 Pacific Boulevard South, but it’s a big place.
+The BC Sports Hall of Fame is located by Gate A at BC Place.
+The stadium’s address is 777 Pacific Boulevard South.
+Keep in mind, though it’s a big place.
 The museum, and Gate A, can be found at the intersection of Beatty Street and Robson by the Terry Fox Plaza on the northwest side of the stadium.

 Just a couple of blocks down the street from Gate A is the Stadium-Chinatown SkyTrain Station at the corner of Beatty and Dunsmuir.